dzilles/grgen/README.md

 ## Installation

-The software is installed by executing the command 'pip install -e .' in the main folder.
+The software is installed by executing the command `pip install -e .` in the main folder.
 The source for this project is available [here](src/grgen).

 ----